Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 #### amqp:connection:forced and amqp:link:detach-forced

-When the connection to Service Bus or Event Hubs is idle, after a period of time, the service will disconnect the client.
-This is not a problem as the clients will reestablish a connection with the service.
-More information can be found in the [AMQP troubleshooting documentation](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-amqp-troubleshoot).
+When the connection to Event Hubs is idle, the service will disconnect the client after some time.
+This is not a problem as the clients will re-establish a connection with the service.
+More information for users is in the [AMQP troubleshooting documentation][AmqpTroubleshooting].

 ## Permission issues